soudev/knowledge.mine/stuff/angularjs.md

   * [Building Mobile Apps with AngularJS and Ionic | The Official Ionic Blog](http://ionicframework.com/blog/angular-mobile-dev/)

+  * [ngCordova](http://ngcordova.com/) - is a set of AngularJS extensions on top of the Cordova API to make it easier to build, test, and deploy Cordova apps with AngularJS

 * [Mobile Angular UI](http://mobileangularui.com/) - Angular JS Mobile UI framework with Bootstrap 3 Css

 * [The Answer to PhoneGap UI Development | Onsen UI](http://onsenui.io/)